DaveSkender/Stock.Indicators/docs/contributing.md

 - Read this first: [contributing to an open-source GitHub project](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)
 - If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
 All new indicators should include unit and performance tests.
-- Update the `indicators.md` listings file if you're adding a new indicator, and the `/docs/_indicators` files for the individual indicator.
 - Do not comingle multiple contributions.
 Please keep changes small and separate.

 ## Testing